Netdexperts — Agent Guide

 atomic — sending `hiddenColumns: [a, b]` REPLACES the array, not adds to it.

-**Storage-key gotcha.** The frontend reads `settings.hiddenColumns`
+**Storage-key note.** The frontend reads `settings.hiddenColumns`

-new write.
-Same convention for `columnOrder`, `columnWidths`,
+the SPA reads.
+Same camelCase convention for `columnOrder`,

-`hiddenSubItemColumns`, `subItemColumnOrder`, `subItemColumnWidths`.
+`columnWidths`, `hiddenSubItemColumns`, `subItemColumnOrder`,

 **Features (lock / read-only / archive / templates) live on different